 Is Drano septic safe?

 The manufacturers of Drano state that the cleaning product is safe for septic tanks.
 However, we recommend natural products instead.
 Since there are natural options that do not involve harsh chemicals, we recommend using one of those other options to be cautious.

 Is Liquid Plumr septic safe?

 The manufacturers of Liquid Plumr state that the product is safe for septic tanks.
 However, we recommend natural products instead.
 Since there are natural options that do not involve harsh chemicals, we recommend using one of those other options to be cautious.

 What can I use instead of drain cleaner?

-There are a few options you can use instead of drain cleaner.
-Baking soda and vinegar is one option.
+There are a few options you can use instead of chemical drain cleaner.
+Baking soda and vinegar are options.
 Another is to mix baking soda with lemon juice or salt.
 These homemade drain cleaners are generally effective when dealing with small or moderate clogs.
-You may need professional assistance for removing a major clog.
+You may need professional assistance to remove a major clog.

 Does vinegar clean drains?